Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 print("\tresult: {}\n".format(result.prediction.intents[0].result))
 ```

-### Analyze conversation with a Workflow (Direct) App
+### Analyze conversation with a Orchestration (Direct) App

-If you would like to use an orchestrator (workflow) app, and you want to call a specific one of your language apps directly, you can call the `client.analyze_conversations()` method with your workflow's project name and the diirect target name which corresponds to your one of you language apps as follows:
+If you would like to use an orchestrator (orchestration) app, and you want to call a specific one of your language apps directly, you can call the `client.analyze_conversations()` method with your orchestration's project name and the diirect target name which corresponds to your one of you language apps as follows:

 ```python
 # import libraries